About FOCL

 Founded in 1979 FOCL now includes over 100 local Friends groups, organizations such as the Connecticut Library Association and the Association of Connecticut Library Boards, various book sellers and many individual members.

+Our Board of Directors consists of representatives of local Friends from across Connecticut.
 Each year at our annual meeting we honor outstanding Friends, hear from local authors and conduct a bit of business.
-Read about our 2010 and 2011 annual meetings.

 Friends of Connecticut Libraries is a statewide support group whose members believe libraries are essential.
 FOCL exists to promote library enrichment by helping Friends groups support their libraries through education, advocacy, training and resources.